chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 layout: post
 title:  "non-distributed dataframe shootout"
 date:   2021-09-06 00:00:00 -0500
-tags: arrow datatable pandas polars vaex
+tags: arrow datatable pandas polars vaex feather parquet
 ---

 Following up on [my look into Vaex](vaex) as an alternative to Pandas for